dataspecer/ds-wdoi/comments-ideas/ideas.md

            - ? image
            - ? **child and parent classes?** - Could the user browse it?
            - ? **possible properties?** - But is it not a bit too much, it would be the same after root is selected?
+             - The group said it is a good idea.
          - *comments*:
            - The classes will be in our backend.
            - The parent classes and child classes will make it possible to browse even without a browser.